MicroFocus/robodriver/README.md

 	.perform();
 ```

-## Python, JavaScript...
+## Python, JavaScript, Ruby...

 Any language binding can be used when running robodriver with Selenium server, see also chapter Remote Execution below.

+Example in Python:

 ```python
 from selenium import webdriver